BlitterStudio/amiberry/README.md

 - New target platform: Pi 3
 - Optimizations for Pi 3 added
 - Pi 3 is now the default target if no Platform is specified
 - Added fixes for keyboard LEDs (works with Keyrah adapters now)
 - Code formatting and cleanup
 - Merged improvements from Android port
-- Configuration GUI now opens screen with only required width/height for the GUI, instead of taking whatever resolution you had on screen.
-This makes it faster and it also looks better on screen.
 - Pi Zero / Pi 1 version now has full Picasso96 support.
+- Removed Pandora specific shortcuts (RShift + s caused a crash for example)
+- Loading the Configuration file now respects the input settings

 # uae4arm-rpi
 Port of uae4arm on Raspberry Pi